Bigsgotchu/rinawarp-business/ONBOARDING_VALUE_DELIVERY_SPEC.md

   }

   showUpsellInline() {
-    const message = "This is powered by Agent Pro — cloud reasoning layered on top of your local agent.";
+    const message =
+      'This is powered by Agent Pro — cloud reasoning layered on top of your local agent.';

     this.displayInlineUpsell(message, {
       upgrade: () => this.initiateUpgrade(),
-      notNow: () => this.dismissUpsell()
+      notNow: () => this.dismissUpsell(),
     });

     this.upsellShown = true;
   }

   // NEVER show upsell if:
   // - First session
   // - No ghost text acceptance
   // - No memory usage
   // - User in error recovery
   // - User offline